Online therapy in Oregon. EMDR and LGBTQ+ Counselor

 As a client of an Oregon Licensee, you have the following rights:

-To expect that a Licensee has met the minimum qualifications of training and experiences required by state law;
+To expect that a Licensee has met the minimum qualifications of training and experience required by state law;

 To examine public records maintained by the Board and to have the Board confirm the credentials of a licensee;